bnb-chain/zkbnb/docs/protocol.md

 }
 ```

-## ZkBAS Transactions
+## ZkBNB Transactions

-ZkBAS transactions are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the BSC by an BNB Smart Chain account).
+ZkBNB transactions are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the BSC by an BNB Smart Chain account).

 Rollup transactions: